Puysegur Point Lighthouse: Background

-Surveys of possible site for lighthouses around Foveaux Strait were undertaken in 1874 from the vessel PS Luna.
+Surveys of possible sites for lighthouses around Foveaux Strait were undertaken in 1874 from the vessel PS Luna.
 Sites visited included Cape Puysegur, Centre Island, Rugged Island, Green Islands, and Cape Windsor.
 Puysegur Point was identified as a potentially suitable site because of the elevation, the visibility from vessels en route to Otago or Canterbury from the west, and the accessibility.

 The first lighthouse

 Lighthouse equipment for Puysegur Point was ordered in February 1875 as part of a larger contract awarded by the Commissioner of Customs for the supply of apparatus and lanterns for six lighthouses around the New Zealand coast.
 Site works began that same year in levelling sites for houses, and for the construction of a 1.5 mi road to the location of the lighthouse from the landing point at Otago Retreat in Preservation Inlet.
 The Otago Retreat landing point had been previously established by prospectors exploring local coal deposits.

 Land was formally reserved for the lighthouse late in 1875.
-The estimated cost of constructing the lighthouse was reported as ₤8,500.
+The estimated cost of constructing the lighthouse was reported as £8,500.
 In December 1876, the Marine Office called for tenders for the construction of a lighthouse, dwellings and other buildings.
 Materials for the construction were brought ashore at the landing point at Otago Retreat.
 The main site construction works were completed by 1878.
-In the financial year 1877-78, the Marine Department spent ₤3,418 on works at Puysegur Point.
+In the financial year 1877–78, the Marine Department spent £3,418 on works at Puysegur Point.

 The tower was of wooden construction 40 ft high, painted white.
 The lighthouse was fitted with a first order lens and the light, flashing every 10 seconds, was first shown on 1 March 1879.
 The focal height was 180 ft above sea level, with a range of 19 nmi.

 The tower was found to sway in the extreme winds often experienced at Puysegur Point.
 In 1886, the tower was strengthened with the addition of four guy-wires, fixed to ground anchors.

 The Puysegur Point light was upgraded to the Chance incandescent system in 1909, providing an improved light with reduced consumption of oil.